Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Discussion and Conclusions

-The results confirmed the intuition that the feasibility and usefulness of automated model tuning, when considering the overhead incurred, increases with the overall computational budget afforded for multifidelity UQ.
-For the particular EDL application studied, it was found incorporating model tuning largely outperforms multifidelity UQ with hand-tuned models, even when the total computational budget is relatively low.
-As the computational budget grows, estimators using model tuning approach the best-case performance possible for multifidelity UQ.
+The results confirmed the intuition that the feasibility and usefulness of automated model tuning, when considering the overhead incurred, increases with the overall computational budget afforded for multifidelity uncertainty propagation with ACV estimators.
+For the particular EDL application studied, it was found incorporating model tuning largely outperforms ACV estimators with hand-tuned models, even when the total computational budget is relatively low.
+As the computational budget grows, estimators using model tuning approach the best-case ACV performance possible when optimal hyperparameters and model statistics are known \textit{a priori}.
 Moreover, it was shown that incorporating a parametric ACV search over permissible model recursion graphs within the model tuning optimization could increase the potential variance reduction significantly.
 It is also worth noting that the viability of hand-tuning of hyperparameters is questionable in the case of on-board trajectory simulation, where environments and trajectories might be changing significantly from nominal values.
 In these cases, despite the small computational budget that may be afforded, on-the-fly model tuning is likely the best option.